aAnthony030/aAnthony030/README.md

 # 🔰About Me
 - 📖 Student
-- 🌱 Currently learning Python
+- 🌱 Currently learning Python and JavaScript
 - ⌨️ Curious about everything related to IT